kalendar/assessments/srl/strategies/managing_environment/medium.md

 Unfortunately, Gloria did not know how to take control of the situation.
 She did not realize that she could learn strategies to minimize distractions and interruptions as she completed her work; things that could give her more time to study and concentrate on her work.

-To create a morn effective and comfortable place to do your schoolwork:
+To create a more effective and comfortable place to do your schoolwork:

 1. Set rules for others in your house about "do not disturb" times
 2. Turn off your cell phone and other technology